picniclin/NYC_yl5240/README.md

 introduction: http://guides.library.cornell.edu/c.php?g=31197&p=199283

 This dataset includes the Census data of 1970, 1980, 1990 and 2000 at the census tract level.
-**The reaseon we choose this dataset is that there is a selection ‘All years in 2010 boundaries’ in it and we do not need to be troubled by the tract change in the 30 years' period.**
+**The reaseon we choose this dataset is that there is a selection ‘All years in 2010 boundaries’ in it.
+Hence, we do not need to be troubled by the tract change in the 30 years' period.**

 The data of 1990 and 2000 has been recalculated and normalized according to the 2010 tract ID.
 With this selection, we could do actual comparisons of historic data by the exact same tract boundary definitions for different years. (see [here](http://guides.library.cornell.edu/c.php?g=31197&p=199283) )

 Before normalized, the observations of 1990, 2000 and 2010 are respectively 2216, 2217 and 2168.

 ## 2. Area and Geography
 All the five counties of NYC are considered, and geography is considered at the census tract level.

 The countyID of the five counties:
 - 36005 Bronx
 - 36047 Kings